Cryogenic Temperature Sensors from Lake Shore

 From Lake Shore Cryotronics

 The choice of the right temperature sensor is essential for an accurate and realistic determination of low temperatures in a cryostat.
 For this purpose, each sensor can be attributed with an individual set of properties, like temperature range, accuracy and resolution, magnetic resilience, radiation resilience and package options.
-We are offering Cernox®, Silicon Diodes, Gallium Aluminum Arsenide (GaAlAs) Diodes, Germanium, Rox™ (ruthenium oxide), Platinum, Capacitance and Thermocouple temperature sensors.
+We are offering Cernox®, Silicon Diodes, Germanium, Rox™ (ruthenium oxide), Platinum, Capacitance and Thermocouple temperature sensors.
 Depending on the sensor type, different packages are available, like specially designed, bare chips, bolt-down and embedded packages.

 Easy product selection for quick inquiries